mozilla/data-docs/src/cookbooks/gcp-projects.md

 - Create [Google Cloud Storage](https://cloud.google.com/storage/) buckets for storing temporary data
 - Create [Google Compute Instances](https://cloud.google.com/compute/docs/instances) for test-running software in the cloud
 - Create a temporary Kubernetes cluster for test-running a scheduled job with [telemetry-airflow](https://github.com/mozilla/telemetry-airflow)
+- Create static dashboards with protosaur (see [Creating Static Dashboards with Protosaur](./operational/protosaur.md))
 - Track the costs for all of the above using the Google Cost Dashboard feature of the GCP console

 This has a number of advantages over our traditional approach of creating bulk "sandbox" projects for larger teams: